Q1hub/qMINT-qUSD/README.md

 ## Simple Use Case – How It Works

 1. **You deposit QUBIC**
-   → Lock ~$10,000 worth of QUBIC (1000% collateral)
+   → Lock ~$4,000 worth of QUBIC (400% collateral)
-   → Pay 0.1% mint fee once on the amount you want to mint e.g **1000 qUSD = $1.00 worth of QUBIC in mint fee** → Instantly receive **1,000 qUSD**
+   → Pay 1.00% mint fee once on the amount you want to mint e.g **1000 qUSD = $10.00 worth of QUBIC in mint fee** → Instantly receive **1,000 qUSD**

 2. **Use your qUSD to get liquid**
-   → Re-invest, hold as USD
+   → Re-invest, hold as qUSD
    → Your original QUBIC stays locked and keeps rising with price

 3. **When you want your QUBIC back**
-   → Burn/repay your qUSD during the open window
+   → Burn/repay your qUSD whenever
-   → Unlock your original QUBIC (minus fees if late)
+   → Unlock your original QUBIC (less daily fee of .01% which is based of the amount of original mint amount in qubic)

 4. **Bonus: re-invest your qubic to cover your original investment and get more liquid**
-   → Every time QUBIC pumps ≥100% → get **the oppunity re-invest easily**
-   → Keep growing your USD balance without any minting fees or any additional collateral.
+   → Every time QUBIC pumps ≥100% → get **the oppunity re-invest easily** → Keep growing your USD balance without any minting fees or any additional collateral and all daily fees reset to 0.

  5. **FEES**
    → There are only 2 fee's
-    New positions opened that were not a re-invest are subject to .1% Extensions past day 30 of locking period requires .01% fee of Qubic value based on base amount recieved to stay active if not received liquidation occurs.
+    New positions opened that were not a re-invest are subject to 1%.

- 6. **First 30 of locking**
-   →  Days 0-3 collateral is hard locked unable to withdraw.
-   → Day 4-30 colletral is to Re-payed in full using the qUSD minted or by if available the Re-invest feature or by intiating extensions → if none of the above been applied full position gets liquidated and you keep the full amount recieved from minting
+      → And .01% daily fee of the principal qubic deposited

-### The 3 types Reserves
+### 2 types Reserve

 1. **Primary Reserve**
    Your own locked QUBIC.
-Starts at **1000 % varaible**.
-Price drop?
-No panic yet.
+Starts at **400% varaible**.

 2. **Secondary Reserve**
-   QUBIC from people who forgot to repay.
+   QUBIC from people who used the re-invest feature **400% varaible**
-   Auto-used to keep everyone’s Principal **≥1000% varaible**.

-3. **Tertiary Reserve**
-   Filled by mint fees + extension fees + 100 % of Secondary’s extra gains.
-   Final safety net — guarantees no price-crash liquidations ever.

-Only way to lose collateral: you forget to repay.
+Only way to lose collateral: you forget to repay and would take over 100years in fees to eat up collateral if qubic drops significantly liquidation occurs anywhere where the value of the collateral falls below 100%.
-Crashes can’t hurt you — the reserves eat the loss instead.

 # Fee Distribution & Reserve Mechanics (Simple & Transparent)

-### Mint Fees and Extension Fees
+### Mint Fees and Daily fees
 (Every time someone mints new tokens or extends a loan — same split for both)

 | Percentage | Destination                  | Purpose                                      |